 Foilayage

 For those who want to achieve the balayage look, it needs to be followed by color melting.
-First, the darkest turn remains at the root.
+First, the darkest tone remains at the root.
 Then, the further down your hair you go, light toners blend into your hair’s middle section.

 The lightest tone gets applied to the ends of your hair.